 Pathways to Teaching

 Pathways to Teaching is a new, innovative UA College of Education Teacher Preparation Program that seeks to “grow our own” teachers by supporting Tucson-area residents in earning a bachelor’s degree in elementary education with an ESL endorsement.
-The program is a collaboration between the college’s Department of Teaching, Learning and Sociocultural Studies and Sunnyside Unified School District.
+Developed by Marcy Wood, Pathways Program Director, the program is a collaboration between the college’s Department of Teaching, Learning and Sociocultural Studies and Sunnyside Unified School District.
 Pathways to Teaching offers students an opportunity for their community to invest in them as a future educator for local schools.

 Are you interested in teaching in elementary and middle school?
 Do you work for Sunnyside Unified School District?
 Are you a Desert View High School or Sunnyside High School graduate?
 Do you have children or work in the SUSD neighborhood community?